-Before and after a bout, the Kickboxer will shake hands as a sign of pure sportsmanship and friendly rivalry, according to kickboxing regulations.
-Hand shaking takes place before starting the first round and after the decision.
+Before and after a bout, the kick boxers will shake hands/Touch Gloves as a sign of pure sportsmanship and friendly rivalry, according to kickboxing regulations.
+Hand shaking/touching of gloves takes place before starting the first round and after the decision.
 No touching of gloves is allowed between rounds.